pmahnke/mahnke-cocktails/recipe/barbacks_revenge.md

 stars: 0
 base_spirits: "Demerara Rum, Bénédictine, Amontillado Sherry"
 youtube: "RRvfkkSjceM"
+description: "A unique coffee cocktail that combines herbal Bénédictine and savory Amontillado sherry with cold brew."
 excerpt: |
   While it may sound menacing on the surface, this cocktail will be your cold-brew coffee's new best friend.
 With herbal sweetness from the rum and benedictine to savory elements from the sherry.
 ---